rodrigograca31/blog/content/posts/node-packages-you-should-be-using/index.md

 Now you have a public URL that you can share with anyone to test your project and as soon as you are done you stop the process and it's gone.

 P.S.
 Theres also `npm install -g http-server` but that one only makes a simple local server for the folder you are in, for that I would recommend that you use Python that is already installed on your system `python3 -m http.server 8000`.

+## nodemon

+`npm install -g nodemon`

+nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+Did you know that you can use it with other languages?
+Like: TypeScript and Python!? 🤯

+Yes, you can use `nodemon` to execute your python scripts every time the file changes!

+Examples:

+`nodemon file.js`

+`nodemon file.ts`

+`nodemon --quiet file.js`

+`nodemon --exec python3 file.py`

+I recommend you always add `--quiet` to avoid extra debug messages.

+By default it will use `node` for `.js` files, `ts-node` for `.ts` and `python` for `.py`.
+(I had to specify `--exec python3` because my system doesn't have `python` correctly mapped)

 ## `npm ci` instead of `npm i`